 Speaking to an attorney should be your first move as soon as you are a victim of, or witness, any type of sex-based discrimination.
 No matter how blatant or subtle the misconduct, harassment cases are difficult and stressful to navigate.
 This is why the advice and guidance of an experienced lawyer are vital.
 John Dalton has handled hundreds of sexual harassment cases in the State of California, and he can help ensure that you have everything you need to hold your harasser and employer accountable for their misdeeds.
 Please give us a call, or contact us online.

-Step Two: Gather Evidence
+Step Two: Document Everything

 Step Three: File an Internal Complaint